psychology behind hugging a pillow and sleeping

 Sleeping can be the most challenging part of the day for babies and young children.
 They must let go of their parent or carer who has been soothing them constantly, often by holding them close to their bodies.

-Humans are quick to adapt, especially when they’re children.
+Humans are quick to adapt, especially when children.
 They learn to use soft objects from their environment to remind them of the sensation of being comforted by their carer.